snoyberg/posa-chapter/warp.md

 There are four key ideas to implement high-performance servers in Haskell:

 1. Issuing as few system calls as possible
-2. Specialization and avoiding re-calculation
+2. Specialization and avoiding re-calculation (FIXME: "'specialization' as used here is a bit confusing, as GHC has a SPECIALIZE pragma, which is what I first thought was meant. instead it is about creating a GMT-only date formatting function.)
 3. Avoiding locks
 4. Using proper data structures